- Practice Areas

 The amount of punitive damages given to a plaintiff during a personal injury claim is entirely up to a judge’s discretion.
 In California, unlike many other states, there is no cap on punitive damages.
 The courts do not limit how much a plaintiff can receive in punitive damages.
 However, the Due Process Clause in the Fourteenth Amendment of the US Constitution prohibits punitive damages that are grossly excessive or arbitrary.
 Speak to a personal injury attorney to find out how much you may be able to recover in punitive damages.

-If a defendant in California is guilty of gross negligence, malice, intent to harm, fraud or another type of wrongdoing in connection to your accident and personal injury, contact an Orange County personal injury attorney for assistance claiming the damages you deserve.
+If a defendant in Orange County is guilty of gross negligence, malice, intent to harm, fraud or another type of wrongdoing in connection to your accident and personal injury, contact an injury attorney for assistance claiming the damages you deserve.
 An attorney can help you negotiate for a fair settlement from an insurance company.
 An attorney could also represent you at trial in California, if necessary.
 If a lawyer believes you are eligible for punitive damages, he or she can make this plea to a judge during your injury trial.
 Working with an attorney can help you obtain full and fair compensation for all of your losses.